27 July 2017

 Five years ago, you probably would have laughed at ordering temperature-sensitive foods like eggs, yogurt and raw meat online – let alone allowing them sit on your doorstep until you got home.

 But with customer comfort comes complexities for the supply chain and distribution network that are being called upon to deliver the goods (literally and metaphorically). eFood purveyors have been tackling specific concerns for years related to how the last mile impacts the shelf life of fresh food:

 The recent move by Amazon to acquire Whole Foods and the fact that the company is now offering meal kits in select markets, following on the heels of Walmart/Jet.com’s success in the online grocery segment, make it clear that ordering online and awaiting an at-home food delivery isn’t just for urban early adopters.
 According to Time magazine, the number of American homes that have tried meal kits is now 5%, up from 3% in 2016.

 Today, the masses can place online orders for cake and eat it, too.

 The sweet spot for fresh food delivery packaging is difficult to hit.
-How much packaging does it take to maintain proper temperatures, and how much wiggle room (i.e. hours spent in the back of a delivery truck or unprotected from the elements at a front door) can any one box, bag, or cooler handle?
+How much packaging does it take to maintain proper temperatures, and how much wiggle room (i.e. hours spent in the back of a delivery vehicle or unprotected from the elements at a front door) can any one box, bag or cool box handle?
 How can retailers keep material and shipping cost low without letting temperatures rise?